We Wish You a Merry Christmas, with:

 I have not placed any chord symbols in the arrangement above, but if you wish to turn this into a duet with your student, and can't figure out the chords yourself, cast your eye down the page to the lead sheets, and print out the key of C.

-The duet dispenses with the bass notes, and is almost the same - not quite - as the top 2 lines of the trio.
+The duet leaves out the bass notes, and is almost the same - not quite - as the top 2 lines of the trio.
 Some of the duets are set with bottom lines in the bass clef:

 (See farther down the page for the duet links)